spiral/docs/components/entity.md

 }
 ```

-Now, we can set entity name by entering it's value in our browser url query part.
+Now, we can set the entity name by entering it's value in our browser window.

-> There is second entity property **secured** which specifies what fields are **not allowed** to be set, by default it equals to '\*' - meaning no fields can be set unless specified in **fillable** property, set secured property as empty array to make every property fillable (if you really need that).
+> There is a second entity property **secured** which specifies what fields are **not allowed** to be set.
+By default, this is equal to '\*' - meaning that no fields are set unless specified in **fillable** property.

 ### isFillable
-DataEntity controls mass assigment access using protected method `isFillable`, you can ovewrite it to define custom field access logic.
+DataEntity controls the mass assigment access using the protected method `isFillable`.
+You can ovewrite it to define a custom field access logic.
 > Tip: ORM and ODM models can inherit values of fillable and secured properties from it's parents.
-You can also check what fields are public and fillable in ORM and ODM models via set of inspect commands in CLI toolkit.
+You can also check what fields are public and fillable in ORM and ODM models via a set of inspect commands in CLI toolkit.

 ## Setters (filter functions)
-In many cases you might want to filter value assigned to some specified field, for example to perform type casting or some value manipulations.
+You might want to filter the value assigned to some specific field, for example, to perform type casting or some value manipulations.
 You can either write your own access method like "setName($name)" or use specialized entity behaviour - **setters**.
-Such behaviour described in setters property and applied to field inside `setField` and `setFields` method.
+Such behaviour is described in the setters property and applied to field inside `setField` and `setFields` method.
 Let's try to apply some filter for our "name" and "another" fields.

 ```php
 class DemoEntity extends \Spiral\Models\DataEntity